surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 Perform Arithmetic operation on desired fields in calculated columns.

- **For Example:**
+ <b>For Example:</b>
- To add an amount 2000 to the column field **order value sum**, derive the following expression in calculated column screen.
+ To add an amount 2000 to the column field <b>order value sum</b>, derive the following expression in calculated column screen.
  ```
 bi.add(${ROOT.BI_Order.sum_ORDERVALUE},2000)
 ```